benjiebob/StanfordExtra/README.md

 ## Download

-To download the dataset, please fill in this [Google form](https://forms.gle/sRtbicgxsWvRtRmUA).
+To download the dataset, please fill in [Google form](https://forms.gle/sRtbicgxsWvRtRmUA) to receive a download link.

 ## Comments
 You may also find the other datasets useful for your animal work: